MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/distribution/stores/Google Play.md

     At this point, you should be able to access the API through the service account.
 For more information on OAuth 2.0, see [Using OAuth 2.0 for Server to Server Applications](https://developers.google.com/accounts/docs/OAuth2ServiceAccount).

 **The Google developer account pre-requisites are a one time process.
-We now move onto the Mobile Center publishing process**
+We now move onto the Mobile Center publishing process.**

 ### Step1: Create a store in Mobile Center